edgelesssys/constellation/docs/versioned_docs/version-2.0/workflows/create.md

 </tabItem>
 </tabs>

 This creates the file `constellation-conf.yaml` in the current directory.
 You must edit it before you can execute the next steps.
-See the [reference section](../reference/config.md) for details.

 Next, download the latest trusted measurements for your configured image.